Navigate to

 Nanoscale materials and manufacturing

-Materials with essential features measuring less than 100 nanometres and technologies for their manufacture.
+Materials with essential features measuring less than 100 nanometres and the technologies for their synthesis.
 Applications for nanoscale materials include, paint, pharmaceuticals, wastewater treatment, data storage, communications, semiconductors, capturing carbon dioxide, and nanoscale tracking markers for critical materials.

 Novel metamaterials